Please find answers to frequently asked questions related to the student experience during Anoka Tech's response to the evolving COVID-19 situation.

 The Office of Information Technology is here to support students with the equipment, software and internet access needed for successful distance learning.

-A limited number of laptops will be available to Anoka Tech students.
+Laptops are available to loan out to Anoka Tech students.
+A limited number of WiFi hotspots are also available to borrow.
 Students should complete a ARCC/ATC Student Loaner Request.
 Once completed someone from ARCC/ATC IT department will connect to help determine what equipment will best fit your needs.

 - Seek medical care right away if your symptoms get worse or you have difficulty breathing.
 Before going to the doctor's office or emergency room, call ahead and tell them your symptoms.
 They will tell you what to do.

 - If you are unvaccinated, and have had close contact with someone with COVID-19, do not come to campus.
 Contact your instructors or supervisor and get tested for COVID-19 3-5 days after exposure.